-Intended to create a weakened area in the concrete and regulate where cracks will occur, normally in a straight line.
-Contraction joints should be placed to produce panels that are as square as possible and never exceed a length to width ratio of 1 ½ to 1.
+The purpose of contraction joints is to create a weakened area in the concrete and regulate where cracks will occur, normally in a straight line.
+Contraction joints should be placed to produce panels that are as square as possible and never exceed a length to width ratio of 1 1/2 to 1.
 Joints are commonly spaced at distances equal to 24 to 30 times the slab thickness.

 Joint spacing that is greater than 15 feet requires the use of load transfer devices.
 Contraction joints may be tooled into the concrete surface at the time of placement.
 Joints may also be sawed into the hardened concrete surface.
 It is important to understand that the longer sawing is delayed, the higher the potential for cracks to establish themselves before sawing is complete.

 Concrete Expansion Joints

 Concrete expansion joints are used to separate slabs and concrete from other parts of the structure.
 Expansion joints allow independent movement between adjoining structural members, minimizing cracking when such movements are restrained.
 It allows for thermal expansion and contraction without inducing stress into the system.